myatsu86/terraform-multi-profile-sts-vpc/README.md

 ## Goal of This Project

-To provide a simple and practical example for beginners who want to learn:
+To provide a simple and practical example to learn and practise:

 - How Terraform interacts with AWS using different profiles
 - How to query account and VPC information